-After giving effect to our sale of the shares of common stock offered by us in this offering, based upon an assumed initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover page of this preliminary prospectus), and our receipt of the net proceeds therefrom after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the issuance by us of an aggregate of 20,100 shares of restricted common stock to be issued to three of our outside directors and an aggregate of 54,900 shares of restricted common stock to be issued to certain of our employees in connection with this offering under our 2006 Stock Incentive Plan, our pro forma net tangible book deficit as of September 30, 2006 would have been approximately \$(229.1) million, or \$(10.60) per share of common stock.
-This represents an immediate decrease in pro forma net tangible book deficit to our existing stockholders of \$8.61 per share and an immediate dilution to new investors in this offering of \$25.60 per share.
+After giving effect to our sale of the shares of common stock offered by us in this offering and our receipt of the net proceeds therefrom after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the issuance by us of an aggregate of 20,100 shares of restricted common stock to be issued to three of our outside directors and an aggregate of 54,900 shares of restricted common stock to be issued to certain of our employees in connection with this offering under our 2006 Stock Incentive Plan, our pro forma net tangible book deficit as of September 30, 2006 would have been approximately \$(239.7) million, or \$(11.09) per share of common stock.
+This represents an immediate decrease in pro forma net tangible book deficit to our existing stockholders of \$8.12 per share and an immediate dilution to new investors in this offering of \$24.09 per share.
 The following table illustrates this per share dilution in pro forma net tangible book deficit to new investors:

-Assumed initial public offering price per share \$ 15.00 Net tangible book deficit per share as of September 30, 2006 \$(19.21) Decrease in net tangible book deficit per share attributable to new investors 8.61 Pro forma net tangible book deficit per share after this offering (10.60) Dilution per share to new investors \$ 25.60
+Initial public offering price per share \$ 13.00 Net tangible book deficit per share as of September 30, 2006 \$(19.21) Decrease in net tangible book deficit per share attributable to new investors 8.12 Pro forma net tangible book deficit per share after this offering (11.09) Dilution per share to new investors \$ 24.09